-Mobvoi went to great lengths to make sure the TicPods 2 Pro free you from the hassle of fumbling for your phone or the earbuds.
+Mobvoi went to great lengths to make sure the TicPods 2 Pro frees you from the hassle of fumbling for your phone or the earbuds.
 The company’s TicHear technology facilitates direct voice command functionality without the need for a wake word.
 For instance, instead of saying, “Hey Google.
 Pause music,” you can just say, “Pause music.”
 This works for basic playback functionality and call commands.
-It’s

 TicHear (Hey Tico) is a big deal for hands-free Siri users who don't want to shell out for the Apple AirPods or Beats Powerbeats Pro.

 Each earbud is equipped with an accelerometer and gyroscope for automatic ear detection.
 Removing one earbud immediately pauses playback and reinserting it resumes playback.
 This worked every single time without missing a beat.

 This lack of isolation can pose a problem for those tempted to increase the volume as a means of combating outside noise.
 Exposing yourself to extremely loud sounds for a prolonged period of time can result in noise-induced hearing loss, something we go to great lengths to educate readers on.
-If you think the temptation to crank the volume will be too great, you may be better off investing in a pair of noise cancelling true wireless earphones.
+If you think the temptation to crank the volume will be too great, you may be better off investing in a pair of noise canceling true wireless earphones.

 Lows, mids, and highs

-In Lafrantz’ song Violet Lightning, Jackson Larsen opens with the lyrics, “Satisfaction is all I want,” which is backed by a kick drum and steady synthesized beat.
+In Lafrantz’ song Violet Lightning, Jackson Larsen opens with the lyrics, “Satisfaction is all I want …” which is backed by a kick drum and steady synthesized beat.
 His voice is easy to discern from the accompanying beat.
-Once vocalist Megan Larsen harmonizes with Jackson Larsen, however, the Mobvoi TicPods 2 Pro drivers struggle to reproduce harmonic detail.
+Once vocalist Megan Larsen harmonizes with Jackson Larsen, however, vocal detail becomes hard to hear.
 This can be attributed to the 1kHz dip, which renders those notes half as loud as predominating male vocals and bass notes.

-Sure enough, the sound quality is fine for general-purpose listening, but if you’re looking to rediscover your music, the TicPods 2 Pro aren’t for you.
-Instead, they’re ideal for the listener just trying to skate by and ignore passing peers on their way to work or at a cafe.
+Sure enough, the sound quality is fine for general-purpose listening, but if you’re looking to rediscover your music, the TicPods 2 Pro isn’t for you.
+Instead, it’s ideal for the listener just trying to skate by and ignore passing peers on their way to work or at a cafe.
 The emphasized low-frequency range is great for popular genres but doesn’t bode well for folk and classical music.